 In order to effectively minimise the unintentional introduction of regulated pests into New Zealand, the Act requires any aircraft arriving in New Zealand to land at one of the airports approved to receive international aircraft.
-These airports have systems in place that can manage the presence of regulated pests on-board any aircraft, should the need arise; a list of these approved airports can be found on MPI's website.
+These airports have systems in place that can manage the presence of regulated pests on-board any aircraft should the need arise.
+A list of these approved airports can be found on MPI's website.

-In cases of emergency or if it is not safe to land at an airport that is approved to receive international airport, the operator or person in charge is required to notify MPI staff via a third party, for example the operator of the closest large airport such as Auckland, Christchurch or Wellington.
+In cases of emergency or if it is not safe to land at an airport that is approved to receive international aircraft, the operator or person in charge is required to notify MPI staff via a third party, for example the operator of the closest large airport such as Auckland, Christchurch or Wellington.
 Once MPI have been notified, the operator or person in charge of the aircraft will received MPI direction and arrangements for resources can be made to meet the aircraft.
 MPI directions may come via a third party such as the operator of an airport.
+For information on arrivals at non-POFA refer to MPI website.